The Guiding Principles

 The potential for conflict between Abundance and individual retail customers is very low.
 All staff should however take care to ensure that all aspects of their dealings with customers are handled in a professional and timely manner and on an equal basis.

-The key risk arises when members of the Abundance team buy or sell investments via the Bulletin Board when they may be in possession of more information on the investments than our retail clients — see section 6.
+The key risk arises when members of the Abundance team buy or sell investments via the marketplace when they may be in possession of more information on the investments than our retail clients — see the section on Employee Ownership or Sale of Debentures.

 Employee Ownership or Sale of Debentures